Winton Woods City School District

 Winton Woods City School District is a city school district in northern Hamilton County, Ohio, United States.
 Winton Woods serves students living in Forest Park, Greenhills, and Springfield Township.

 The school district was renamed Winton Woods when Greenhills and Forest Park High Schools were merged in 1991 for the 1991–92 school year.
 The district's general offices are located at 1215 W. Kemper Rd. in Forest Park, next to the high school.

-The current superintendent is Anthony G. Smith.
+The current superintendent is Steve K. Denny.

 About

 In 2014, the district and 5 other Ohio school districts were involved in a scandal over academic data, which they had altered to improve performance ratings.
 Their performance rating was later revised from an 89.6 to an 89.4.

 The district has recently switched to the New Tech Network.